- Home›

 Active Ingredients: Buparvaquone

 Buparvaquone Injection is a drug used to treat and prevent tick-transmitted theileriosis in cows.
-It is indicated for infections caused by the parasite Theileria parva, including east coast fever, corridor disease, and Zimbabwe theileriosis.
+It is indicated for infections caused by the parasite Theileria parva, including East Coast fever, corridor disease, and Zimbabwe theileriosis.
 It is also effective against tropical theileriosis caused by T. annulate.
+This drug is also indicated for the treatment of Babesiosis.

-Buparvaquone is effective during the schizonts and piroplasms stages of the disease.
+Buparvaquone is effective during the schizont and piroplasm stages of the disease.
 It also can be used during the incubation period.

 Buparvaquone is classified as a second-generation hydroxynaphthoquinone.
 It is an antiprotozoal agent that is related to the drug atovaquone.
 Though the exact mechanism of action has not been identified, it is thought to work by blocking the respiratory chain within the parasite.